The recipe makes 6 cups

 Notes:

-Nutritional Value Per ½ cup enchilada sacue
+Nutritional Value Per ½ cup enchilada sauce

 Calories: 96 Carbohydrates 17 g Protein 4 g Fat 2 g Fiber 5 g Sugar 2 g